connecting

 Neak Pean, Pre Rup and Ta Som.

-The Rolous Group dates back to early Angkor period.
+The Rolous Group dating back to early Angkor period.

 Further Beyond the Angkor archeological zone are the more hidden temples to explore such as

-A long time established hotel not far from Old Market and nicely refurbished:
+A long time established hotel not far from the Old Market and nicely refurbished:

 Viroth’s Hotel: https://www.viroth-hotel.com/